 From October 1997, the trailer design was almost identical to the design of programme slides, with the addition of day and time, and likewise would now be identical across all BBC and UKTV channels - though BBC Choice would break away in July 2001 when it introduced its new idents featuring three orange boxes.

-Before long, the other channels also broke away with their own distinct trailer endboards - BBC1 using transparent white strips in March 2002 and then garish red shutters from May 2004.
-BBC2's revamp of its trailers in June 2009 drew much criticism for some unsuitably bright colour schemes - however this design would remain all the way until 2018.
+Before long, the other channels also broke away with their own distinct trailer endboards - BBC1 using transparent white strips in March 2002, garish red shutters from May 2004, and red swirls from October 2006.

 BBC3 and BBC4 have regularly revamped their trailer endboards - these are various examples dating from throughout the 2000s and early 2010s.